sbotond/rlsim-params/README.md

 ### Cloning the repository

-Issue the following in order to clone both the fasta files containing the canonical transcriptome and the JSON file containing the estimated parameters:
+Issue the following in order to clone both the fasta files containing the canonical transcriptome augmented with the estimated relative expression levels and the JSON file containing the estimated parameters:

 ```
 git clone https://github.com/sbotond/rlsim-params.git